RayanDhib/CFD-HOWL/README.md

    - Clone this repository or download the source code.

 3. **Example Usage**:
-   - The `/examples` directory contains sample input data generated from high-order CFD solvers, including outputs from COOLFluiD simulations.
+   - The `/examples` directory contains sample input data generated from high-order CFD solvers, including outputs from [COOLFluiD](https://github.com/andrealani/COOLFluiD) simulations.
 These examples are designed to demonstrate how to use CFD-HOWL for writing high-order data into the CGNS format.

 ### Running the Example:
 1. **Configuration**:
-   - The `config.json` file specifies the input and output file directories.
+   - The `config.json` file in the root directory specifies the input and output file directories.
 It is pre-configured to point to an example dataset, allowing for immediate use.

 2. **Execute the Script**:
-   - Navigate to the `/writer` directory and run the `main.py` script:
+   - Navigate to the root directory and run the `main.py` script:
      ```bash
-     cd writer
+     cd CFD-HOWL
      python main.py
      ```
    This script reads the configuration from `config.json` and processes the specified example data, writing the results to a .cgns file in the output directory defined in the configuration file.